 “This is a major milestone and shows how far this technology has evolved through the diligent work of the Einride team.
 This showcase gives us the confidence to start to expand and deploy this technology in a new context.
 It is our way of displaying our AET 4 - Highway solution in practice, for which we have already started development and are excited to deliver to customers by 2023,” said Pär Degerman, CTO of Einride.

-Continuing its record-setting tour in the U.K., the Pod will also complete a run at the Goodwood circuit in Chichester, England for the Goodwood Festival of Speed over the weekend, again becoming the first vehicle of its kind to do so.
+Continuing its record-setting tour in the U.K., the autonomous vehicle will also complete a run at the Goodwood circuit in Chichester, England for the Goodwood Festival of Speed over the weekend, again becoming the first vehicle of its kind to do so.

 “Operating an autonomous and electric transport vehicle at this type of speed and in these conditions is a major achievement, and one that shows our technology is prepared to meet a wide range of typical freight operating conditions.
 Our team has been dedicated to making this possible for months, and we are proud of everyone involved for their hard work,” said Robert Falck, CEO of Einride.